btccom/btcpool-ABANDONED/docker/gbtsync/v0.1/README.md

         tablename = "filedata";
         name = "manager01";
         time = 1000;
-        # syncdelete = false;   #  to ignore deleted data/file from other workers
+        syncdelete = false;   # set true to deleting local file automatically when it was removed from MySQL }
-    }
 )
 ```